SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Some of these people are the ones who have shifted from their regular friends group, to having debsoc as their primary friends group, in various ways.
 (PES changes sections, friends don't consistently meet, or people change their short break routine, but Debsoc sessions consistently happen and you constantly meet these people.)
 - Some of these people are the ones who were unable to form many friends at college to begin with.
 Either they didn't actively talk to people, or they didn't have people who actively talked to them, or they didn't have much to talk about.
 - - At debsoc, these people have seniors who actively talk to them.
 They actively get used to speaking (at least for 7 minutes a day), and there is already content to discuss during post-debate relaxation.
-- Community and friendship really does mean a lot to these people, and that's a beautiful thing debsoc has been providing to people for years.
+- Community and friendship really do mean a lot to these people, and that's a beautiful thing debsoc has been providing to people for years.

 ---